Azure/automl-testdataset-preview/README.md

 ## AutoML Model Testing via Workspace Portal UI

-Prerequiste: Ensure your Azure subscription has private preview access to this feature.
+Prerequisite: Ensure your Azure subscription has private preview access to this feature.
 To get access please contact XYZ@microsoft.com

 There are 2 ways to start a model test run via UI